aheltonsjma/digital-strategy/06_Benchmarks_Deliverables_and_Progress.md

 # 6. Benchmarks, Deliverables and Progress

 A digital strategy is only beneficial to an organization if the results are measured and evaluated on an ongoing basis.
 Benchmarking and evaluating our efforts are the keystones toward progress as we work within the framework of this strategy.
-The museum's digital team meets regularly with senior leadership and departmental stakeholders to determine key performance indicators which help museum staff evaluate tactics and progress.
+The museum's digital engagement team meets regularly with senior leadership and departmental stakeholders to determine key performance indicators which help museum staff evaluate tactics and progress.

 ###6.1 Key performance indicators (Currently in development)